International Program: Japan

 Alexandra Secondary College’s international programs are based on valuing cultural diversity, recognising, using and developing language skills and cultural understandings, whilst meaningfully gaining first-hand experience on how to participate in the global community.

-Homestay Programs are a significant highlight for our school community, enriched all the more by some unique cultural performances from our guests.
+Homestay Program is a significant highlight for our school community, enriched all the more by some unique cultural performances from our guests.
 Lasting friendships between staff, students and the wider school community have become a truly special benefit from these occurrences, over the years.

 In August, 2018 we were delighted to welcome 20 students from Nakone for a week-long homestay visit.
 The visiting students came from various schools within Nakone City, and were sponsored by their city council with the hope of building English capacity in their city’s young citizens.
 The program was so successful that Nakone City Council has requested approval to send Japanese students to us for the next three years!
 During their week with us, the students visited our Japanese classes, enabling our own students to practise their Japanese language speaking.
 They learnt to cook pizza with Ms Mook, participated in Art and PE classes, cross country skied at Lake Mountain and visited Japanese classes at both Alexandra and St Mary’s Primary Schools, where the children were delighted to be able to introduce themselves in Japanese to our visitors.

 Japanese Homestay occurs on an ‘on-demand’ basis, and is dependent on expressions of interest from city councils and individual schools in Japan